If you’ve got a little water-lover on your hands, perhaps it’s time to invest in a water table.

 The Best Kids’ Water Tables of 2022

 If you’re looking for something to complement the rest of your backyard landscape, the Step2 playtime patio may be the best pick for you.
 This is also a good choice for yards that don’t offer a lot of shade, as it comes with a removable canopy.

 Unlike other outdoor playhouses, this particular one is wheelchair accessible, making it the perfect option for families who have children with disabilities.

-It’s also multi-purpose as it comes with a sand and water table, along with a make-believe food prep area or lemonade stand.
-It also includes several accessories for the water and sand area, as well as some play food.
+It’s also multi-purpose as it comes with a sand and water table, along with 60-inch shade umbrella.
+It also includes seven accessories for the water and sand area.
 This set is suitable for children ages 2 and above.

 2. Step2 Water Table Playset